 Our Editorial Calendar is available online to help advertisers with their media planning.

-- Provide extensive IT resources for Mac CAD and 3D end users and developers
+- Provide extensive IT resources for Mac, Windows, and iOS-based CAD and 3D end users and developers

-- Provide extensive weekly news coverage within our area of focus
+- Provide extensive weekly news coverage within our areas of focus

 - Provide exclusive executive-level interviews and premium editorial features